 Doctoral Level Audition Requirements:

-4. Five standard Orchestral Excerpts of your choice
+- Five Orchestral Excerpts of your choice including at least one excerpt from the Following List:

 DMA applicants are encouraged to audition on the Friday on-campus audition date.